ibehii/Password-list-tool/README.md

 ![ShowingPerviousPAss](https://github.com/beh185/Password-list-tool/assets/79264026/88c7abe1-1a9d-42ea-9ca6-782821b7c86d)

-Also after generating the password, it will be saved in a **json** file, so you can access it later by -> running program -> Just one password -> Show previous passwords
+Also, after generating the password, it will be saved in a **json** file, so you can access it later by -> running program -> Just one password -> Show previous passwords

 ![generateOnePassword](https://github.com/beh185/Password-list-tool/assets/79264026/5688830d-4be2-4851-9a53-d215e5066f56)